Overview of the model-driven app form editor user interface

 Located on the right side, the content of the explorer area depends on the context.

 When you select Navigation in the Select group of the Home tab you’ll see the Relationship Explorer.
 Drag any of the relationships into one of the groups within the navigation area.
 You cannot add the same relationship twice.
 Relationships are available based on how they are configured.
 If you configure a relationship to not display, it won’t display in the Relationship Explorer.
-For information about how to configure default display options for relationships, see Navigation pane item for primary entity.
+For information about how to configure default display options for relationships, see Navigation pane item for primary table.

 Select the File tab to add/view the following options: